 The Family Resource Center is dedicated to making a safe and equitable space for all members of our community.
 The process is ongoing, requiring us to identify and overcome intentional and unintentional barriers arising from bias or systemic structures.

 We are committed to ensuring the benefits of our services extend to all persons, with a special focus on correcting the underserved needs of the elderly, persons of color, and members of the LGBTQ+ communities.
 We pursue this work by informing community leaders, members and allied professionals with continued training and education, and through developing our staff as leaders for equity while maintaining a focus on diversity and inclusion in all aspects of our operations.
-We recognize that any person can experience domestic or sexual violence, regardless of their race, ethnicity, age, sexual orientation, gender identity, income level, or disability status.
+We recognize that any person can experience domestic or sexual violence, regardless of their race, national origin, ethnicity, immigration status, English proficiency, religion, age, sexual orientation, gender identity or expression, income level, or disability status.
 Therefore, it is imperative to us that all persons have meaningful access to services and feel safe within our agency.
 We also recognize, as individuals and as an organization, that an important step in the quest for equity is to better understand systems of inequity—and in particular, to understand ourselves, and our own identities, cultures, and roles in these systems.

 We will strive to model equity within the workings of our own team or organization.
 Some of the ways we plan on doing this are:

-3. Ensure that staff and board openings reflect our increasingly diverse community
+- Ensure that staff, volunteer, and board openings reflect our increasingly diverse community

-6. Ensuring any client that needs special accommodations (alternative service methods, accessibility needs, etc.) have those needs met
+- Ensuring any client that needs special accommodations (alternative service methods, accessibility needs, etc.) have those needs met.

 This equity work will help to build bridges–between staff, survivors, and community partners as we all work together to realize and benefit from the value of diversity through increasingly equitable and inclusive institutions.